Montana-Media-Arts/course-in-a-box/modules/week-11/_posts/2017-01-02-images-css.md

 }
 ```

 In some situations, this will cause the height of the image to get skewed.
-In which case, you should set the height of the image to the a percentage.
+In which case, you should set the height of the image to a percentage.
 This percentage should be the ratio of width:height.
 So if you image is 4:3, you would set the height to `75%`;

 <div id="code-heading">CSS</div>